RackHD/RackHD/example/README.md

 This example includes a workflow that we'll use when we identify a "virtualbox" SKU with RackHD.
 We'll load it into our library of workflows:

+    cd ~/src/rackhd/example
+    # make sure you're in the example directory to reference the sample JSON correctly

     curl -H "Content-Type: application/json" \
     -X PUT --data @samples/virtualbox_install_coreos.json \
     http://localhost:9090/api/1.1/workflows